pikkukurkku/laravel_statamic/README.md

 ## About this repo

-In this project I am redesigning the existing [Seitwerk website](https://www.seitwerk.de/de/home) to practice use of Laravel, Vue and Statamic.
+In this project I am redesigning the existing [Seitwerk website](https://www.seitwerk.de/de/home) to practice the use of Laravel, Vue and Statamic.

 ## Learning Statamic